JorgeFerrer/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 the service level.
 You will have to review it then and modify it if needed.

 #### Why was this change made?
-To unify the configuration of portlets and service and make its management easier.
+To unify the configuration of portlets and services and make its management easier.